GRID TIE SOLAR

 How Net Metering works ...

-Solar panels are designed to generate the same amount of electricity your home or business consumes, offsetting your energy costs and reducing your power purchases to nearly zero.
+These systems are designed to generate power enough to offset your power usage and therefore reducing your power purchases to nearly zero.

 A smart smart bi-directional meter tracks the electricity your home draws from the grid and the excess solar energy sent back to the grid.

-Over the course of a year, the goal is to generate as much power as you consume, minimizing your electricity bill to the lowest possible amount.
+Net Metering is your best option if your goal is to generate as much power as you consume, and minimize electricity bill to the lowest possible amount.

 This type of system does not operate during power outage.
 If you wish to have backup power, consider the Net Metering with Battery Backup.